not-an-aardvark/eslint-rule-composer/README.md

     }
     ```

+    Note that the `messageId` and `data` properties will only be present if the original rule reported a problem using [Message IDs](https://eslint.org/docs/developer-guide/working-with-rules#messageids), otherwise they will be null.

+    When returning a descriptor with `mapReports`, the `messageId` property on the returned descriptor will be used to generate the new message.
+To modify a report message directly for a rule that uses message IDs, ensure that the `predicate` function returns an object without a `messageId` property.
 * `metadata` is an object containing information about the source text that was linted.
 This has a `sourceCode` property, which is a [`SourceCode`](https://eslint.org/docs/developer-guide/working-with-rules#contextgetsourcecode) instance corresponding to the linted text.

 ### `ruleComposer.joinReports(rules)`